Wabowden

 Wabowden is a community in northern Manitoba, Canada.
 It is situated on Provincial Trunk Highway No. 6, which is the main route between Thompson and the provincial capital, Winnipeg.

 History

 The community originated in the early 20th century as a service point on the Hudson Bay Railway.
 Although the railway's presence in Wabowden has diminished over time, it continues to serve the community by transporting freight and passengers.
+Today, Wabowden is served by Via Rail's Winnipeg–Churchill train.

 Wabowden's name is derived from that of a one-time railway executive, W.A.
 Bowden.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Wabowden had a population of 400 living in 138 of its 175 total private dwellings, a change of from its 2016 population of 442.
 With a land area of 30.36 km2, it had a population density of in 2021.

 Climate

 In spite of its latitude below the 55th parallel, Wabowden has a clear-cut rather than borderline subarctic climate.
 Its climate is dominated by its long and bitterly cold winters, but the short summers are relatively warm, keeping Wabowden well below the tree line.